chefspec/fauxhai/CONTRIBUTING.md

 11. Submit a pull request on github

 **Note:** I do *not* need to release a new version of Fauxhai for your changes to be pulled and used.
-Unless you are updating an existing platform, Fauxhai will automatically pull new versions from GitHub via HTTP automatically and cache them.
+Unless you are updating an existing platform, Fauxhai will automatically pull new versions from GitHub via HTTP and cache them.